Joe-Collins-1986/BitWise-DRF/README.md

 An Agile methodology was applied to the development and implementation of this project.

 The project development as a whole was was run in multiple iterations/sprints each targeting a number of User Stories.
-However, due to the relience of the frontend development on the API the first itteration/sprint was assigned to the Backend in it's entirety.
+However, due to the relience of the frontend development on the API the first iteration/sprint was assigned to the Backend in it's entirety.

-Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have).
+Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have). **Note:** Due the completion of all userstories within the iteration assinged deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.

 To manage the Agile backend iteration I used the projects function within my GitHub account, pulling User Stories into a KanBan Board.
-(Links to each project iteration detailed in the iteration breakdown below.)

 For site of the project in GitHub detailing the completed User Stories for the backend iteration please click [here](https://github.com/users/Joe-Collins-1986/projects/9).